GenesisOS/Website-Data/devices/extras/pong/instructions.md

 6. After that
 >fastboot flash recovery recovery.img

-7. After Flashing now Reboot into Recovery by pressing
+7. After Flashing now Reboot into Recovery by
->Volume Up + Power Button
+>using Vol Up Button to navigate to Reboot to Recovery option

+or Type
+>fastboot reboot recovery

 8. After booting into Recovery click on Factory Reset and then do Format data / Factory reset
 9. Now Select Apply Update using Sideload